 IMPORTANT!
-Make sure you review with your Dealer all of your Intercom settings for the new Touch Screens with and without cameras in OS 2.2 or later before your Dealer finishes the upgrade to OS 2.2 or later.
+Make sure you review with your dealer all of your Intercom settings for the supported touch screens with and without cameras in OS 2.2 or later before your dealer finishes the upgrade.
 For example, if Auto Answer was disabled in Intercom V1, the settings do not transfer when you upgrade a system to Intercom V2 in OS 2.2 or later.
 Auto Answer is ON by default for Intercom V2 in OS 2.2 or later.
-If you want Auto Answer disabled, the best method is to disable Auto

-Answer on all Touch Screens using the Intercom agent under Intercom Device Properties.
-Otherwise, you will have to go to the settings in each Touch Screen and disable them manually.
+If you want Auto Answer disabled, the best method is to disable Auto Answer on all touch screens using the Intercom agent under Intercom Device Properties.
+Otherwise, you will have to go to the settings in each touch screen and disable them manually.

-To add or remove settings for each Touch Screen:
+To add or remove settings for each touch screen:

-Use the Intercom Devices tab to change the settings for each supported Touch Screen.
+Use the Intercom Devices tab to change the settings for each supported touch screen.

-Manual Answer Popup Timeout (seconds): Use the up or down arrow keys or type how much time is allowed to answer an incoming call.
+• Manual Answer Popup Timeout (seconds): Use the up or down arrow keys or type how much time is allowed to answer an incoming call.

-You can set the following options for each Touch Screen in the Intercom Device Properties pane:
+You can set the following options for each touch screen in the Intercom Device Properties pane:

 - Exclude from Navigator: Select if you do not want these options enabled.
-This option is useful when you want to broadcast messages to the Touch Screens. - Do Not Disturb: Select to enable.
-When a broadcast or call tries to connect to another Touch Screen (for example, John's Room), the message or call is blocked, and the caller's Touch Screen displays a 'Do Not Disturb' or 'Station Busy' message from the 'John's Room' Touch Screen.
-On the caller's Touch Screen, tap Close to close the message. - Auto Answer: Select to enable.
-When a call comes in from another Touch Screen, that Touch Screen rings and the caller's voice is heard (and video if activated).
-John, for example, (or whoever is in John's Room) can then speak to the caller from his or her Touch Screen. - Send Video: (not supported on 5" In-Wall Touch Screens or 7" In-Wall Touch Screens).
+This option is useful when you want to broadcast messages to the touch screens. - Do Not Disturb: Select to enable.
+When a broadcast or call tries to connect to another touch screen (for example, John's Room), the message or call is blocked, and the caller's touch screen displays a 'Do Not Disturb' or 'Station Busy' message from the 'John's Room' touch screen.
+On the caller's touch screen, tap Close to close the message. - Auto Answer: Select to enable.
+When a call comes in from another touch screen, that touch screen rings and the caller's voice is heard (and video if activated).
+John, for example, (or whoever is in John's Room) can then speak to the caller from his or her touch screen. - Send Video: (not supported on 5" In-Wall Touch Screens or 7" In-Wall Touch Screens).
 Select to enable.
-When a call comes in from another Touch Screen, the Touch Screen rings and the caller's voice and video appear (if activated) on the caller's Touch Screen.
-John, for example, (or whoever is in John's Room) can speak into his or her Touch Screen and the caller can see them on the screen.
+When a call comes in from another touch screen, the touch screen rings and the caller's voice and video appear (if activated) on the caller's touch screen.
+John, for example, (or whoever is in John's Room) can speak into his or her touch screen and the caller can see them on the screen.
 See the Control4 System User Guide for more details and examples. - Monitor Mode: Select to enable.
-This monitors a room through the Touch Screen in that room.
-This option sends audio and/or video to the Touch Screen that is monitoring another room, for example, John's Room.
-See "Monitor a Room" in the Control4 System User Guide for more details.
+This monitors a room through the touch screen in that room.
+This option sends audio and/or video to the touch screen that is monitoring another room, for example, John's Room.
+See "Monitor a Room" in the System User Guide for more details.